 Language Agnosticism means choosing a language that best fits a particular task based on factors like ecosystem, developer skill-sets, performance etc. If you are a language agnostic aspirant, you need to transcend the boundary of a specific set of language.

-Let’s better understand this with an example: You are a Java developer, but you have a new development task ahead for which Ruby or Perl is more appropriate.
-So, despite being a Java expert, you decide to go with either Ruby or Perl since they best suit the development task you are going to take up.
+Let’s better understand this with an example: If you hire Java developer, but you have a new development task ahead for which Ruby or Perl is more appropriate.
+So, despite hiring a Java expert, you decide to go with either Ruby or Perl since they best suit the development task you are going to take up.
 This capability of a software developer is called as Language Agnosticism.

 Why Language Agnosticism is being touted as a boon to software development?